ribahshaikh/sql_retail_sales_project1/README.md

 GROUP BY Category
 ```

-4. **Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.
+4. **Write a query to find the average age of customers who purchased items from the 'Beauty' category.
 Round it off to the nearest integer.**:
 ```sql
 SELECT
     FLOOR(AVG(Age)) as average_age